esimov/diagram/README.md

 Diagram is a CLI tool to generate hand drawn diagrams from ASCII arts.

-It's a full featured CLI application which converts the ASCII text into hand drawn diagrams.
-The CLI part is based on [gocui](https://github.com/jroimartin/gocui) and the ascii to png conversion is done using the [gg](https://github.com/fogleman/gg) library.
+It's a full fledged CLI application which converts the ASCII text into a hand drawn diagram.
+The CLI part is based on [gocui](https://github.com/jroimartin/gocui) package and the ASCII to PNG conversion is done using the [gg](https://github.com/fogleman/gg) library.

 ![screencast](images/screencast.gif)